 CPT Copyright American Medical Association.
 All rights reserved.
 CPT is a registered trademark of the American Medical Association.

 This information is for most, but not all, HealthPartners plans.
 Please read your plan documents to see if your plan has limits or will not cover some items.
 If there is a difference between this general information and your plan documents, your plan documents will be used to determine your coverage.
 These coverage criteria may not apply to Medicare Products if Medicare requires different coverage.
 For more information regarding Medicare coverage criteria or for a copy of a Medicare coverage policy contact Member Services at 952-883-7979 or 1-800-233-9645.

-- Hayes, Inc. Hayes Directory.
+- Hayes, Inc. Hayes Medical Technology Directory Report.
 Continuous glucose monitoring systems.
-Lansdale, PA: Hayes, Inc; August 2015.
-Reviewed August 2016.
+Lansdale, PA: Hayes, Inc.; August, 2015.
+Reviewed July, 2017.